 Protecting a Senior’s Real Estate Assets

 I recently had a client who came to me complaining about an investment home that their 74-year-old father owned.
 He had sold the property to a real estate agent’s son for a substantially below-market value.
-Considering the neighborhood, the overall condition of the home and the current and active market conditions, the low sales price was concerning.
+Considering the neighborhood, the overall condition of the home, and the current and active market conditions, the low sales price was concerning.
 When I called the agent to inquire further, she said that they had negotiated a fair price and that my client’s father “knew what he was doing”.

-Upon further investigation, I learned that my client’s dad had a serious back injury just months before the transaction closed and was pretty much “homebound”, recuperating.
-He did not have a care-giver and had no family members living nearby.
+Upon further investigation, I learned that my client’s dad had a serious back injury just months before the transaction closed and was very much “homebound,” recuperating.
+He did not have a caregiver and had no family members living nearby.
 He also relied on the monthly rental income of the home in question.
 Finally, I learned that the buyer, besides being the real estate agent’s son, was a landscape contractor for the rental property.
 Soon after the dad’s surgery, the buyer had become a frequent visitor to the father’s residence.
 Because of the circumstances surrounding the real estate transaction, I began to suspect that my client’s father was the victim of undue influence or financial fraud.

 According to a recent survey conducted by the American Bankers Association Foundation, Americans over the age of 50 account for 70% of all bank deposits, and 20% are estimated to be targeted by financial fraudsters.
 (ABA Banking Journal, November 1, 2017).
 Both the AARP and the Better Business Bureau say that seniors are more vulnerable to financial scams because of their physical frailty, isolation, or poor mental recall.
 In incidents where real estate is involved (often the most valuable asset that seniors own), the results are most costly and disastrous.